 In 2016, DGS committed to its first annual Strategic Plan to document the major efforts we undertook to propel our organization forward.
-The plan for 2019, like those created over the prior three years, is full of ambitious goals — each a challenge to achieve, pushing DGS to stretch beyond the ordinary into new ways of thinking and acting.
+The plan for 2021, like those created in prior years, is full of ambitious goals — each a challenge to achieve, pushing DGS to stretch beyond the ordinary into new ways of thinking and acting.
 We embrace these challenges because our customers deserve our best efforts.
 And now that we’ve shown how setting the bar high yields remarkable results, we are more motivated than ever to strive for excellence.

 To some, the idea of an annual strategic plan might seem contradictory.
 How can we act strategically if we set and accomplish new goals each year?
 Admittedly, this is a daunting and fast-paced cycle, and because the goals are lofty, we know it may not be possible to complete all of them.
-But over the first three years, we learned and adjusted our approach to ensure that our annual goals are aligned with our longer-term vision, and we know that completing the majority of them constitutes victory.
-Since our first annual strategic plan in 2016, DGS has completed 146 goals, and we’ve set 57 goals for 2019.
+But over the first four years, we learned and adjusted our approach to ensure that our annual goals are aligned with our longer-term vision, and we know that completing the majority of them constitutes victory.
+Since our first annual strategic plan in 2016, DGS has completed more than 230 goals.

 Links to past strategic plans are below.